nefarius/ViGEm.github.io/docs/Community-Support.md

 ## GitHub issues

-Please respect that the GitHub issue tracker of the individual repositories is a collaboration platform dor mainly developers and advanced users; kindly don't use it to ask for help, use the channels mentioned above.
+Please respect that the GitHub issue tracker of the individual repositories is a collaboration platform for mainly developers and advanced users; kindly don't use it to ask for help, use the channels mentioned above.
 Mods shall close non-relevant issues without further notice to keep discussions clean 👮